tla/stemmaweb/README.md

 make tests
 ```

-You can read more about developing tests and executing them with the UI of Cypress, you can read more about it
+You can read more about developing tests and executing them with the UI of Cypress,
 in [frontend-e2e/README.md](frontend-e2e/README.md).

+Note that the whole test suite is also executed in the CI pipeline, as defined
+in [.github/workflows/test.yml](.github/workflows/test.yml).
+Whenever a new Pull Request is opened which modifies any of
+the relevant files, the test suite will be executed automatically.